hotosm/oam-docs-hugo/content/ecosystem/roll-your-own.md

 # Development Requirements
 - It will be necessary to use [nvm](https://github.com/creationix/nvm) during development - some applications will need Node v4, others will use Node v0.12

 - In some components (the web frontends) configuration variables can be added to `app/assets/scripts/config/local.js`, and will override any other references to the config object throughout the project.
-For example, The Token Manager and Imagery Uploader must be configured to search for the Uploader API at the correct path, which is port 4000 by default.
 You would have use the point to a local API URL by adding the following to the configuration files in each of the apps:

 ```
 module.exports = {